hathoora/babaji-dns/experiment/README.md

 # Environment

-DNS servers were running with the following specs:
+DNS servers were running with on the same box with following specs:

-* PowerDNS Authoritative Server 3.3.1 (non-recursive, default settings with mysql backend)
+* PowerDNS Authoritative Server 3.3.1 (non-recursive, default settings, 3 threads with mysql backend)
 * MariaDB Server 10.0.10
 * Centos 6.5: